padogrid/bundle-jet-3-cluster-trade/README_HEADER.md

-The trade cluster bundle installs a Jet cluster that includes the build_app script to clone and build a realtime-trade-monitor demo.
+‼️  **Deprecated.** *As of PadoGrid v1.0.0, Jet 3.x and Jet 4.x are no longer supported.
+This bundle runs only on PadoGrid v0.9.x.* The trade cluster bundle installs a Jet cluster that includes the build_app script to clone and build a realtime-trade-monitor demo.